-- 3.4 In his autumn statement the Chancellor of the Exchequer announced an extension to the Household Support Fund, running from 1st April 2023 to 31st March 2024.
+- 3.4 In his Autumn Statement 2022, the Chancellor of the Exchequer announced an extension to the Household Support Fund, running from 1st April 2023 to 31st March 2024.
 Guidance was issued to local authorities on 20th February 2023, along with the allocations for this round of funding.
-For Lincolnshire, Household Support Fund 2023/24 funding is £10,929,370, which is to cover the whole financial year. - 3.5 In Quarter 1 2023/24, Lincolnshire County Council confirmed plans in respect of Household Support Fund wave 4 2023/24 (HSF4), and updated its HSF website page (Household Support Fund Lincolnshire County Council), which included the following:
+For Lincolnshire, Household Support Fund 2023/24 funding is £10,929,370, which is to cover the whole financial year. - 3.5 In Quarter 1 2023/24, Lincolnshire County Council confirmed plans in respect of Household Support Fund wave 4 2023/24 (HSF4), and updated its HSF website page (Household Support Fund Lincolnshire County Council), which included the following: - Approximately 43% of the funding will be delegated to schools and early years providers to support children eligible for benefit-related free school meals, early years pupil premium and families with a 2-year-old eligible for early years entitlement. - Approximately 44% will be directed through Lincolnshire's district councils to provide financial support to housing benefit only claimants not in receipt of other support provided via the national scheme.

-- Approximately 43% of the funding will be delegated to schools and early years providers to support children eligible for benefit-related free school meals, early years pupil premium and families with a 2-year-old eligible for early years entitlement. - Approximately 44% will be directed through Lincolnshire's district councils to provide financial support to housing benefit only claimants not in receipt of other support provided via the national scheme. - 1% of the grant funding will be used to provide financial support to eligible care leavers in supported living accommodation. - The remaining grant funding will be directed towards other vulnerable households via local schemes, with approximately 11% of the local grant made available to district councils on a proportionate basis.
+- 1% of the grant funding will be used to provide financial support to eligible care leavers in supported living accommodation. - The remaining grant funding will be directed towards other vulnerable households via local schemes, with approximately 11% of the local grant made available to district councils on a proportionate basis.
 District councils and other third sector / voluntary organisations will work to provide an application-based process to ensure this funding is distributed through local channels in line with the grant conditions.
-Further details on this process will be published on district council websites once agreed. - 3.6 For Housing Benefit recipients in Lincolnshire who were not entitled to the national Cost of Living Payment 2023/24 (Cost of Living Payments 2023 to 2024 GOV.UK (www.gov.uk)), the intention is that this payment will be replicated in three phases.
-The first payment (£301) was made to Lincoln residents in August / September 2023, via Post Office vouchers. - 3.7 In terms of district councils' separate allocations of HSF4 to be utilised to work with partners to provide payments, including through an application-based process in part (a requirement of the national HSF4 guidance), these have been communicated to district councils' HSF4 lead officers for City of Lincoln £202,676 has been allocated. - 3.8 Officers have been in discussions with an established range of referral partners, as well as some new partners / routes, to ensure these HSF4 monies (through vouchers, food parcels, energy top-ups etc.) are delivered to those identified as in need.
+Further details on this process will be published on district council websites once agreed. - 3.6 For Housing Benefit recipients in Lincolnshire who were not entitled to the national Cost of Living Payment 2023/24 (Cost of Living Payments 2023 to 2024 GOV.UK (www.gov.uk)), the intention is that this payment (subject to available funding) will be replicated in three phases.
+The first payment (£301) was made to Lincoln residents in August / September 2023 via Post Office vouchers, and the second payment (£300) in December 2023. - 3.7 In terms of district councils' separate allocations of HSF4 to be utilised to work with partners to provide payments, including through an application-based process in part (a requirement of the national HSF4 guidance), these have been communicated to district councils' HSF4 lead officers for City of Lincoln £202,676 has been allocated this does not include the Cost of Living Payments being made to Housing Benefit recipients (see paragraph 3.6). - 3.8 Officers have been in discussions with an established range of referral partners, as well as some new partners / routes, to ensure these HSF4 monies (through vouchers, food parcels, energy top-ups etc.) are delivered to those identified as in need.
 A key focus is again to reduce foodbank dependency wherever possible, working with partners to help signpost residents to other means of support (e.g., money advice), as well as supporting a drive to further increase usage of Lincoln Community Grocery.
-A strategic aim of HSF4 is also to try and leave a 'legacy' of impact, as there is no guarantee of HSF5 (or of another form of local welfare provision) from 2024/25 onwards.
+In monetary terms from August 2023 to the end of November 2023 a total of £247,488 was delivered through HSF4 in the City of Lincoln.